ketitsiskari/datatypes/README.md

 ### Remove array duplicates
-Write a function to remove all duplicated values from array;
+Create the function "removeDuplicate" to remove all duplicated values from array; do not use a set.
 For example:
 ```js
 removeDuplicate([1,2,3,2,3,1,1]); // [1,2,3]